Case Study

 The grout bung utilises a two part specialist seal, integrated into a large hydraulic clamp assembly with integral locks, which can be remotely closed around the pipeline then manoeuvred into its set location via an arrangement of adjustable hydraulic circuits.

 The whole assembly is remotely controlled via hydraulic control panels mounted on the deployment frame.
 The Grout Bung installation is controlled by ROV and supervised by STATS technicians.
-Once installed, the void between the Seal Cartridge and Grout Bung can be grouted, providing corrosion resistance, support and stability, to the new pipeline prior to installing the internal riser components.
+Once installed, the void between the Seal Cartridge and Grout Bung can be grouted, providing corrosion resistance, support and stability to the new pipeline prior to installing the internal riser components.

 The Grout Bung, like the Seal Cartridge, also provided additional contingency grouting lines designed to be utilised in the event of further unplanned shutdowns if the Seal Cartridge grouting system became unusable.
 The picture below shows the complete Grout Bung, including the spreader bar used to stabilise the assembly during deployment and recovery offshore.

-36” Subsea Grout Bung assembly function test and mobilisation
+36in Subsea Grout Bung assembly function test

-36” Pull Head – A First for STATS Group
+Modified 36” Pull Head - A First for STATS Group

 During the project STATS were approached by Allseas, who were responsible for the pipe lay campaign, to design and manufacture the pipeline Pull Head.
 STATS utilised an existing model from Allseas and modified it to interface with the de-watering isolation tool supplied by STATS.